145+ Best Girl Dog Names for Your Pretty Puppy

 “The name you choose for your dog will convey to others how you think about your dog,” says Daniel Caughill, co-founder of The Dog Tale, a web resource for dog lovers.
 “The name Rex gives the impression of a stoic guard dog, for example.
 The name Beans will show you think of your dog as a silly friend, [while] Princess sounds like the name of a lapdog that’s always in your arms.”

 But what if you look at your new best girl and recognize a certain sassiness about her?
-In that case, doesn’t she deserve a sassy name?
+In that case, she deserves a sassy name like these:

 • Sassy